-In addition to the acceptance review elements described in LIC-101, Revision 6, Appendix B, Section 2.3, a LAR is eligible for a streamlined review if the following elements are included:
+In addition to the acceptance review elements described in LIC-101, Appendix B, Section 2.3, the PM and DRA staff involved in the review should determine if a LAR is eligible for a streamlined review using the criteria in Section 2 of the TSG by ensuring the following elements are included:

-- The issue that qualifies the LAR for the RIPE is well defined. - The RIPE submittal confirms that the plant has implemented an NRC approved TSTF-505 or TSTF-425 risk-informed license amendment and has completed all associated license conditions. - If the RIPE submittal relies on a TSTF-425 license amendment to demonstrate PRA acceptability, the submittal includes the following additional information: - Description of PRA model changes and peer review history since implementation of TSTF-425. - o Description of independent assessment reviews. - Description of all open F&Os, including a discussion about whether they are applicable to the submittal. - Description of key assumptions and sources of uncertainty.
+- The application clearly meets a categorical exclusion under 10 CFR 51.22(c). - The issue that qualifies the LAR for the RIPE streamlined process is well defined. - The RIPE submittal confirms that the plant has implemented an NRC approved TSTF-505 or TSTF-425 risk-informed license amendment and has completed all associated license conditions. - If the RIPE submittal relies on a TSTF-425 license amendment to demonstrate PRA acceptability, the submittal includes the following additional information: - Description of PRA model changes and peer review history since implementation of TSTF-425. - Description of independent assessment reviews.

-- o Explanation of external hazard applicability, including - Discussion of non-applicable external hazards. - Discussion of applicable external hazards, including the previously NRC-approved application that reviewed the PRA model for the applicable external hazard, and any changes, peer reviews, and open F&O discussions for that model. - The RIPE submittal includes a description of surrogates used in the application - The RIPE submittal confirms that the plant has implemented an NRC approved amendment to adopt the 10 CFR 50.69 IDP, or equivalent, and has completed all associated license conditions. - The RIPE submittal includes the results of the IDP's review of the issue addressed in the submittal. - The RIPE submittal states that the issue has no or minimal safety impact, meaning the following are addressed in the request: - $\circ$ The issue contributes less than 1 × 10-7/year to CDF. - $\circ$ The issue contributes less than 1 × 10-8/year to LERF. - The issue has no or minimal safety impact in accordance with "Guidelines for Characterizing the Safety Impact of Issues." - Cumulative risk is assessed on a plant-specific basis to be less than 1 × 10-4/year for CDF and less than 1 × 10-5/year for LERF once the impact of the proposed change is incorporated into baseline risk.
+- Description of all open F&Os, including a discussion about whether they are applicable to the submittal. - Description of key assumptions and sources of uncertainty. - o Explanation of external hazard applicability, including: - Discussion of non-applicable external hazards. - Discussion of applicable external hazards, including the previously NRC-approved application that reviewed the PRA model for the applicable external hazard, and any changes, peer reviews, and open F&O discussions for that model. - The RIPE submittal includes a description of surrogates used in the application. - The RIPE submittal confirms that the plant has implemented an NRC approved amendment to adopt the 10 CFR 50.69 IDP, or equivalent, and has completed all associated license conditions. - The RIPE submittal includes the results of the IDP's review of the issue addressed in the submittal. - The RIPE submittal states that the issue has no or minimal safety impact (i.e., risk-informed considering both qualitative and quantitative risk), meaning the following are addressed in the request: - $\circ$ The issue contributes less than 1 × 10-7/year to CDF. - $\circ$ The issue contributes less than 1 × 10-8/year to LERF. - The issue has no or minimal safety impact in accordance with "Guidelines for Characterizing the Safety Impact of Issues." - Cumulative risk is assessed on a plant-specific basis to be less than 1 × 10-4/year for CDF and less than 1 × 10-5/year for LERF once the impact of the proposed change is incorporated into baseline risk.